 On the H α VTT/MSDP images well developed flare ribbons were observed from 15:30 UT.
-The orientation of the two main ribbons R1 and R2 indicates the presence of a large shear in this AR (Fig. 7).
+The orientation of the two main ribbons R1 and R2 suggests that the AR is sheared (Fig. 7).
+H α ribbons seem to be shifted along the neutral line and they are not located opposite each other (see also Sect.
+3.2).
 The brightest parts of H α flare ribbons, well visible at 15:30 UT, were much weaker after 7 minutes and almost disappeared at about 15:59 UT but the other parts of the flare ribbons were still well visible.
 The two brightest parts of H α ribbons were located in the following spots group, within emerging bipole, each of them in an area of opposite polarity magnetic field (Fig. 1 - right panel).